asperavl/snake-game/README.md

 As the title says, we built a version of snake game using mainly the tkinter module of python, along with supplementary modules including mysql-connector, datetime, and more!

 The scores are stored in a database created by the database_creation.exe file.
-The password for the mysql shell is given as "bvme", but it can be edited to your password if needed.
+The password for the mysql shell is given as "bvme".

 The scores can be:
                     1. Shown either from highest to lowest or latest to earliest